hsk81/yeoman-generator-dizmo/README.md

 * `gulpfile.js`: The main script driving the `gulp` build system; usually you can leave this file as it is.

 * `help`: Once you have developed your dizmo, you might want to provide user documentation, which can be placed in this folder.

+* `jsdoc.json`: Configuration file to be used by the integrated documentation system.

 * `LICENCE`: By default an [ISC](http://opensource.org/licenses/ISC) (Internet Software Consortium) license is generated, which is functionally equivalent to the simplified BSD and MIT licenses, but with a simpler language.
 Leave or change this according to your needs.